King Memorial station

-King Memorial is an elevated train station in Atlanta, Georgia, serving the Blue and Green Lines of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
+King Memorial is an elevated subway station in Atlanta, Georgia, serving the Blue and Green Lines of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
 It is named for Martin Luther King Jr. whose church and burial place are nearby.
 It mainly serves the Sweet Auburn Historic District as well as the communities surrounding Oakland Cemetery.
 Bus Service Provided to: Zoo Atlanta, Grant Park, Ansley Mall, Piedmont Park, Atlanta Medical Center, Grady Memorial Hospital, South Dekalb Mall and Ponce City Market.

 On weekends, the Green Line terminates at this station rather than continuing to Edgewood/Candler Park station two stops to the east.

 Station layout

-Buses at this station
+Buses service

 The station is served by the following MARTA bus routes: